Awad-Al/Awad-Al.github.io/index.md

 ## About Me

-Welcome to my professional portfolio.
+Welcome to my personal webpage.
 I am currently seeking new opportunities.

-Use the navigation links above to view my resume or connect with me on GitHub and LinkedIn.
+Use the navigation links above to view my resume and experiences or connect with me on GitHub and LinkedIn.